Home

 Apply for Your Certificate

-Submit your application to Alaska Department of Education & Early Development, including transcripts, test scores, proof of student teaching completion, and any applicable fees.
+Submit your application to Alaska Department of Education and Early Development (DEED), including transcripts, test scores, proof of student teaching completion, and any applicable fees.
 Most applications are processed through an online portal.

 5. 5